 These are going to sound familiar to you, as they are the most common choices for homeowners today.
 When it comes to heating HVAC systems, HVAC Direct says there are two categories that are encompassing of all of them today: furnaces and forced-water systems.
 Furnaces are powered by either electricity or gas, and distribute air all around using ventilation.
 Forced water systems, or boilers, are also fine options that circulate the air by pump.
 Heat pumps are also commonly used and are energy and environmentally efficient.
 For cooling, there are the options of window air conditioning units, mini-split units that can vary indoor or outdoor all around your home, packaged air conditioners, and central air conditioning for larger places.

 If you ever need any advice on which type of heating or cooling system would best fit your needs, you can speak with one our team members.
-At One Hour Heating & Air Conditioning® of Ramsey, we offer many different options and incomparable pricing.
+At Northern's One Hour Heating & Air Conditioning®, we offer many different options and incomparable pricing.
 We can also easily install whichever unit you choose.
 Should any issues arise, we are always available for service and repairs, too.
 Contact us today at (763) 284-8639.
 We serve the Minneapolis area and are looking forward to helping you choose the optimal HVAC system for your home or business.